Freakwill/pyrimidine/docs/source/API Design.md

 The individual classes are inherited from `BaseIndividual`.
 For instance, `BinaryIndividual` is a subclass encoded by   several binary chromosomes.

+See `Examples` section for a simple example of binary individuals --- Knapsack Problem.

 ## Populations